dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/filters.md

 * An <xref:Microsoft.AspNetCore.Mvc.Filters.IExceptionFilter> or <xref:Microsoft.AspNetCore.Mvc.Filters.IAuthorizationFilter> applies and short-circuits the response.
 * An exception filter handles an exception by producing an action result.

-Filters other than `IExceptionFilter` and `IAuthorizationFilter` don't short circuit `IAlwaysRunResultFilter` and `IAsyncAlwaysRunResultFilter`.
+Filters other than `IExceptionFilter` and `IAuthorizationFilter` don't short-circuit `IAlwaysRunResultFilter` and `IAsyncAlwaysRunResultFilter`.

 For example, the following filter always runs and sets an action result (<xref:Microsoft.AspNetCore.Mvc.ObjectResult>) with a *422 Unprocessable Entity* status code when content negotiation fails: